TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

     }
     </style>
 </svg>
-In this example, the diamond rotates from the default origin point, in the top left corner.
+In this example the diamond rotates from the default origin point, in the top left corner.

 ```html
 <svg version="1.1" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 800 300">